Satwant-Singh-ADS/Shapelet_Methods/README.md

 ### 1) Codes ->

-1) Shapelet_Demo.ipynb : This notebook has been developed to explain the general concept of shapetlet tansformation and its usages in forecasting tasks.

-There are two types of estimations which we have used.
-1) Point and 2) Quantile based.
-There are separate codes for both the approaches.
-Strutcure is pretty much the same.

-1) Quantiles Preprocessing Code- ALL models.ipynb : This is the end to end code for Quantile Based approach.
-2) Quantiles Preprocessing Code - Development.ipynb : This notebook is the development code for testing minor changes in the approach.
-Unit testing purposes.

-3) main.ipynb : This is the development code for point based estimation.
-This code runs end to end but is too lengthy and cumbursome for end user. so we made a new folder called modularized.
-That folder contains a modular approach in running the process

 ### Details of Modular Folder

 1) imports.py : It contains list of all the libraries used in the code